Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Covert Communication Design with Global Channel State Information

 In the following, we focus on tackling the non-convex rank-one constraint \eqref{PF1_3g}.
 In general, problem (P1.3) can be transformed into a convex optimization problem by relaxing the rank-one constraint \eqref{PF1_3g} and the constraint-relaxed problem can be solved by convex optimization tools, such as CVX\cite{Boyd}.
 However, the optimal $\mathbf{W}$ of the resultant problem may not be rank-one and the corresponding optimal objective value serves as an upper bound on that of problem (P1.3).
-To recover a rank-one solution, Gaussian randomization method can be generally employed to find an approximated solution.
-However, we note that such a Gaussian randomization method is inefficient to handle (P1.3) due to the following two reasons:

-\begin{itemize} \item Firstly, the problem (P1.3) involves a general exponential cone constraint \eqref{PF1_3b}, which leads to that the rescaling method (presented in \cite{Luo2010Semidefinite}) cannot be applied to reconstruct an feasible solution to (P1.3), when the generated random vector is infeasible. \item Secondly, it is difficult to find a feasible solution to problem (P1.3), which satisfies both the constraints \eqref{PF1_3d} and \eqref{PF1_3e} through Gaussian randomization method. \end{itemize}
+In the following, we develop a PSCA iterative algorithm to solve (P1.3), which guarantees that the ultimate convergence solution is a locally optimal solution.
+To proceed, we first note that the rank-one constraint \eqref{PF1_3g} is equivalent to

-To overcome this challenge, in the following we develop a PSCA iterative algorithm to solve the problem (P1.3), which guarantees that the ultimate convergence solution is a locally optimal solution.
-To proceed, we first note that the rank-one constraint \eqref{PF1_3g} is equivalent to where $\lambda_{\max}(\mathbf{W})$ is the maximal eigenvalue of $\mathbf{W}$.
+where $\lambda_{\max}(\mathbf{W})$ is the maximal eigenvalue of $\mathbf{W}$.
 This follows from the fact that $\mathrm{Tr}(\mathbf{W})-\lambda_{\max}(\mathbf{W})\geq 0$ must hold when $\mathbf{W}\succeq \mathbf{0}$.
 As such, constraint \eqref{PCCP_5} is equivalent to $\mathrm{Tr}(\mathbf{W})=\lambda_{\max}(\mathbf{W})$, which implies that $\mathbf{W}$ has only one non-zero eigenvalue.
 It should be emphasized that $\lambda_{\max}(\mathbf{W})$ is a spectral function and is convex with respect to $\mathbf{W}$.
 Following this fact, the left-hand side (LHS) of the constraint \eqref{PCCP_5} is in the form of a linear function minus a convex function.
 We note that any convex function is lower-bounded by its first-order approximation at any given point\cite{Boyd}.
 As a result, the non-convex constraint \eqref{PCCP_5} can be transformed into a more stringent convex constraint for given any feasible solution $\mathbf{\tilde{W}}$.
 Then, the successive convex approximation (SCA) method can be employed to solve the resultant convex optimization problem iteratively.

 In applying SCA method, it is difficult to identify an initial feasible $\mathbf{\tilde{W}}$ to the resultant optimization problem, due to the existence of implicit constraint $\mathrm{Tr}(\mathbf{W})-\lambda_{\max}(\mathbf{W})\geq 0$.
 To overcome this difficulty, we resort to the exact penalty method.
 Specifically, we first introduce a slack variable $\eta\geq 0$ to enlarge the size of the feasible solution set spanned by constraint \eqref{PCCP_5}.
 Then we develop a penalty method by adding a slack variable into the objective function.
 Following the above discussions, we rewrite problem (P1.3) as